eProsima/DDS-Router/README.md

   networks.
 * **Topic allowlisting**: it is possible to configure a *DDS Router* to forward just the user data belonging to a topic specified by the user.
+* **Dynamic topic discovery**: underlying entities required for communication under a specific topic are created only when needed, thus reducing resources utilization to the minimum.

 ![eProsima DDS Router overall architecture](docs/rst/figures/ddsrouter_cloud_white_background.png)